yoyanni/versus/README.md

 ### Add id to data

 Should have added this previously, ran into a problem where I needed the ids to select the correct fighter in the whole data set instead the filtered weightclass set (since .filter returns a new array and new indices)

+### Fix dropdown & fighter ids

+Instead of using vanilla JS to display or hide the dropdowns, I used React, MUCH easier and faster.
+A couple boolean states, two different classes and 2 ternaries.

+I also added the ids to each fighter to be able to select the correct one in the parent component and pass it on to the sibling component.